BinarCode/laravel-restify/docs/docs/4.0/repository-pattern/repository-pattern.md

 ->updateBulkRules('required', Rule::in('posts:id'))
 ```

-### Bulk Payload
+### Bulk update Payload

 The payload for a bulk update should contain an array of objects.
-Each object SHOULD contain an `id` key, based on this,
+Each object should contain an `id` key, based on this,
 the Laravel Restify will find the entity:

 ```http request